linkerd/website/linkerd.io/content/blog/linkerd-service-account-tokens.md

 that token was attached.

 Only the identity component in Linkerd has the necessary API access to verify Tokens.
-Once a token is verified, Only after that the identity component issues a certificate for the proxy to use to communicate with other services.
+Once a token is verified, the identity component issues a certificate for the proxy to use to communicate with other services.

 ### Identity

 These service accounts are also used for identity of the client/server.
-Whenever a meshed request is received or being sent.
-The relevant metrics also include the service account with which that peer was associated with.
+Whenever a meshed request is received or being sent, the relevant metrics also include the service account with which that peer was associated with.

 Here, is an example metric from the emojivoto example: